-Ranging from an Los Angeles Times–produced podcast that's garnered a cult following to an addictive pod with over 42,300 positive ratings on iTunes, we're recommending true crime podcasts that are so compelling that you'll want to listen to them all in a single sitting.
+Ranging from a Los Angeles Times–produced podcast that's garnered a cult following to an addictive pod with over 42,000 positive ratings on iTunes, we're recommending true crime podcasts that are so compelling that you'll want to listen to them all in a single sitting.
 Do you have your headphones ready?
-Ahead are the nine podcasts that will have you on the edge of your beach towel this season, including one addictive pod that reviewers are deeming the next Serial.
+Ahead are the 10 podcasts that will have you on the edge of your seat, including one beloved pod that reviewers have deemed the next Serial.

 In the Dark

 Drawing comparisons to Serial, the second season of In the Dark delves into the case of Curtis Flowers, a man who has been tried six times for the same crime and maintained his innocence for 21 years.
-The popular podcast has garnered 6554 ratings on iTunes and a solid 4.5 stars.
+The popular podcast has garnered more than 19,000 ratings on iTunes and a solid 4.5 stars.

-Promising review: "This podcast is expertly crafted.
-The last 10 minutes of episode two is enough to make me keep listening and needing more.
+Promising Review: "This podcast is expertly crafted.
+The last 10 minutes of episode two are enough to make me keep listening and needing more.
 Even though I already know the 'ending,' I find myself needing this story to unravel."

 Caliphate follows Rukmini Callimachi, a reporter for The New York Times, as she investigates ISIS.
 After a chance meeting with a former member of the Islamic State, Callimachi exposes startling truths about the terrorist group and those who eventually choose to flee it.

-Promising review: "In a world where fake news is rampant, it seems quite timely to have a NYT podcast go behind the scene, approaching news from the journalist's angle.
+Promising Review: "In a world where fake news is rampant, it seems quite timely to have an NYT podcast go behind the scenes, approaching news from the journalist's angle.
 No other podcast has sparked me to write a review—Caliphate is my first for a reason.
 10/10 would recommend."

 Up and Vanished

 Amateur investigator Payne Lindsey takes an in-depth look into the unsolved disappearance of Georgia beauty queen and high school teacher Tara Grinstead in Up and Vanished.
-With over 17,300 ratings on iTunes, this podcast is a hit with the true crime crowd.
+With over 45,000 ratings on iTunes, this podcast is a hit with the true-crime crowd.